You may need to read this

 Fragmentation: With voters faced with 5 to 12 candidates per ward, the mandate to govern is diluted.

-The "NOC" Trap: More councils are moving toward No Overall Control (NOC).
-A government that cannot form a majority at the local level has effectively lost the ability to execute any coherent "recovery" plan.
+The NOC Trap: More councils are moving toward No Overall Control (NOC).
+A government that cannot form a majority at the local level has effectively lost the ability to execute any coherent

 Sectarian Realignment: In areas like Tower